DevxMike/embedded_course_AVR/readme.md

     This allows structured debugging or runtime status reporting over a serial connection or any custom interface.
     The class is lightweight and designed for embedded systems with limited resources.

+  - `common_defs.h`
+    Contains hardware abstraction macros that define base instances for timers, UART, GPIO ports etc.
+    It centralizes hardware mappings to simplify peripheral initialization and usage in user code.

 ## Requirements

 - `avr-gcc`, `avr-g++` and `avrdude` installed (for compiling and uploading C code)